 T'ruah works to end the demolition of unrecognized Bedouin villages in Israel's Negev region and to promote the provision of government infrastructure and services to Bedouin communities in Israel.

-Crisis Response: African Refugees in Israel
+African Asylum Seekers in Israel

 The painful issue of African asylum-seekers in Israel has taken on a new urgency as men, women, and children are incarcerated; as Israel has begun deporting refugees to unstable regions; as politicians continue to introduce xenophobic legislation; and as rhetoric has given way to violence in Israeli communities.